-The Authority's heritage assets are mainly held in the Authority's museums but also include public statues, civic regalia and historic amusement park rides.
+The Authority's heritage assets include public statues, civic regalia, an historic amusement park and rides, museum artifacts and art collections.

 The museums each have collections of heritage assets which are held in support of the primary objective of the Authority's museum, i.e. increasing the knowledge, understanding and appreciation of the Authority's history and local area.